Classification of weak Bruhat interval modules of $0$-Hecke algebras: Preliminaries

-Since many examples in this paper come from the symmetric group $\mathfrak{S}_4$, for the reader's convenience, we draw the left and right weak Bruhat orders of $\mathfrak{S}_4$ on the left and right hand sides of Figure \ref{fig:leftrightweakS4}, respectively, where the edge $u-su$ with $s\not\in {\rm Des_L}(u)$ in $(\mathfrak{S}_4,\leq_L)$ is labeled by $s$.
-Here following the convention in \cite{JKLO22}, we draw Hasse diagrams from top to bottom, rather than bottom to top.
+Since many examples in this paper arise from the symmetric group $\mathfrak{S}_4$, for the reader's convenience, we depict the left and right weak Bruhat orders of $\mathfrak{S}_4$ on the left and right hand sides of Figure \ref{fig:leftrightweakS4}, respectively, where an edge of the form $u-su$ with $s\not\in {\rm Des_L}(u)$ in $(\mathfrak{S}_4,\leq_L)$ is labeled by $s$.
+Here following the convention of \cite{JKLO22}, we draw Hasse diagrams from top to bottom, rather than from bottom to top.

 \delete{

 }